alancampos-ai/alancampos-ai/README.md

 Biography
 <br>
 <br>
-PhD candidate in Computational Sciences at the Rio de Janeiro State University.
-Holds a Bachelor's degree in Computer Science from the Rio de Janeiro State University.
-I conduct research in Scientific Computing, with emphasis on Artificial Intelligence, machine learning, optimization, and numerical analysis.
-My research focuses on problems in which geometric structure, symmetries, and numerical formulations play a central role in the construction, implementation, and analysis of algorithms.
-In this context, I study equivariant networks, methods on Riemannian manifolds and on the cone of symmetric positive definite matrices, as well as algorithms for classification, clustering, vector optimization, and numerical simulation.
-I also develop reproducible implementations in PyTorch and pipelines for scientific computing.
+PhD candidate in Computational Sciences at Rio de Janeiro State University.
+Holds a Bachelor's degree in Computer Science from Rio de Janeiro State University.
+Conducts research in Artificial Intelligence, machine learning, optimization, and numerical analysis.
+Research focuses on problems in which geometric structure, symmetries, and numerical formulations play a central role in the design, implementation, and analysis of algorithms.
+In this context, studies equivariant networks, methods on Riemannian manifolds and on the cone of symmetric positive definite matrices, as well as algorithms for classification, clustering, vector optimization, and numerical simulation.
+Also develops reproducible implementations in PyTorch and pipelines for scientific computing.
 <br>
 <br>